Suba language

 Kisuba, also known as Olusuba, is a Bantu language spoken by the Suba people of Kenya.
 The language features an extensive noun-classification system using prefixes that address gender and number.
 Suba clans are located on the eastern shore and islands of Lake Victoria in Kenya and Tanzania.
-They have formed alliances with neighboring clans, such as the Luo people, via intermarriages, and as a result a majority of Suba people are bilingual in Dholuo.
+They have formed alliances with neighboring clans, such as the Luo people, through intermarriages, and as a result a majority of Suba people are bilingual in Dholuo.
 The Suba religion has an ancient polytheistic history that includes writings of diverse, ancestral spirits.
 A recent revival of the Suba language and its culture has influenced the increasing number of native speakers each year.

 History

 Suba is an African language spoken by the Sub-Saharan people on the eastern shores of Lake Victoria.
 Trade dependence was established in the mid-19th century between the Suba people and the Luo, a larger neighboring clan.
 After a period of interaction, both clans became accustomed to each other's traditions and practices.
-Eventually, through factors such as intermarriage, education, and religion, both clans would combine and become known as the Luo-Suba.
+Eventually, through factors such as intermarriage, education, and religion, both clans combined and become known as the Luo-Suba.
 With Luo being the larger population, the alliance would decrease the demand for people to speak Suba, and in consequence, decreasing the number of native Suban speakers.
 Most Suban speakers became bilingual in both Suba and Luo.
 In the mid-1990s, a revival of the Suba language occurred after the Kenyan government initiated the Suba language project, where Suba was introduced as a subject in Kenyan primary schools.
 In addition, many written examples of the Suban language have been studied through ancient Suban religious texts.
 These texts depict a detailed polytheistic religion that describes spirits of ancient ancestors as protectors of family and land.
 Presently, Christianity is the major religion practiced by the Suban people, where in 2010, the New Testament was translated into Suba.